kizniche/Mycodo/mycodo-manual.rst

 Output controllers produce changes to the general input/output (GPIO) pins or may be configured to execute linux or Python commands, enabling a large number of potential uses.
 There are a few different types of
-outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 315/433 MHz wireless outlets, as well as executing linux and Python commands.
+outputs: simple switching of GPIO pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 315/433 MHz wireless outlets, controlling Atlas Scientific peristaltic pumps, as well as executing linux and Python commands.
 The most common output is using a relay to switch electrical devices on and off.